mattpe/wbma/docs/w2-login.md

     }, []);
    ```
 6. Remeber to add necessary imports.
-7. Press login and reload the app.
+7. Press 'login' and reload the app.
 App should go automatically to Home page (= tab navigator _Tabs_).
 8. You might get warning 'Possible Unhandled promise rejection'.
 Fix it by adding try/catch to all promises (await ....)
 9. Logout and reload the app.
-App should stay in the Login screen.
+App should stay in the 'Login' screen.
-10. Add and commit changes to git, push to Github/GitLab.
+10. Add and commit your changes to git, merge changes to _main/master_ and push _dummy-login_ & _main_ branches to Github/GitLab.